 Pack Transport Service

 Before you skim past this section, consider this scenario we have seen happen to people on the Camino many times.
 You have been walking for several days or a couple of weeks when you develop achilles tendinitis or get food poisoning, or something takes you out of commission for continuing your walk as you planned.
 Could you keep walking if you rest for a day, and let someone else carry your pack to your next stop?
 Pack transport services are a huge help for many peregrinos who would otherwise not be able to finish what they set out to do.
 Jacotrans is the company we have used and liked a lot, and the cost is 3-5 euros per transport.
-The hospitalero (albergue host) or hotel desk will arrange it for you if you ask, and all you have to do is fill out an envelope, insert the proper coins, and have your pack at the appointed place by the appointed time.
-You should carry your valuables and water on your person in your pockets or small day pack.
+The Spanish postal service, El Correos, has also begun serving pilgrims with pack transport.
+The hospitalero (albergue host) or hotel desk will arrange it for you if you ask, and all you have to do is fill out an envelope, insert the proper coins, attach the envelope to your pack, and have your pack at the appointed place by the appointed time.
+You should always carry your valuables and water on your person in your pockets or small day pack.
 What you lose in spontaneity, you gain in giving your body a break.
 You can make this decision day by day as you need it.